Championing Manufacturing: Meet Pennsylvania’s IRC Network

 Our next big challenge is to scale up our capabilities to provide advanced manufacturing technologies such as Industry 4.0 and cybersecurity services to our clients.
 By helping our manufacturers embrace new technologies and introducing them to strategic partners that can help implement them, we’re enabling our companies to work smarter and succeed.
 In turn, they and their workforce can live happy and take advantage of the many amenities that Pennsylvania offers because of the higher wage and stable employment that manufacturing offers.

-To learn more about the Pennsylvania Industrial Resource Center Network or find an IRC center close to you, visit their website and learn more about the revitalization in Erie by visiting our #PAProud blog.
+Visit the Pennsylvania Industrial Resource Center Network to find an IRC center close to you.
 Continue to stay up-to-date on all Pennsylvania company news by following us on Twitter, LinkedIn, and Facebook and by signing up for our monthly e-newsletter.

 Eric Esoda is the president and CEO of the Northeastern Pennsylvania Industrial Resource Center (NEPIRC) and president of the IRC Network.
 Before Eric joined NEPIRC in 1998, he worked with the New York offices of Fust, Charles & Chambers, LLP, and KPMG.
 Eric has several professional publications to his credit and has been a contributing researcher and author to several statewide and national publications.
 He also has been a regular presenter at national conferences, led workshops, delivered several keynotes on industry topics, and been called upon for expert testimony, and was nominated as the Manufacturing Champion of the Year in 2011.